microsoft/openshift-container-platform/README.md

 This template deploys multiple VMs and requires some pre-work before you can successfully deploy the OpenShift Cluster.
 If you don't complete the pre-work correctly, you will most likely fail to deploy the cluster using this template.
 Please read the instructions completely before you proceed.

 By default, this template uses the On-Demand Red Hat Enterprise Linux image from the Azure Gallery.
->When using the On-Demand image, there is an hourly charge for using this image.
+>When using the On-Demand image, there is an additional hourly RHEL subscription charge for using this image on top of the normal compute, network and storage costs.
 At the same time, the instance will be registered to your Red Hat subscription, so you will also be using one of your entitlements.
 This will lead to "double billing".
+To avoid this, you would need to build your own RHEL image, which is defined in [this Red Hat KB article](https://access.redhat.com/articles/uploading-rhel-image-to-azure).

 If you are only using one pool ID for all nodes, then enter the same pool ID for both 'rhsmPoolId' and 'rhsmBrokerPoolId'.